codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 {% endhighlight %}

 And finally the `ACK`.
-In MQTT doesn't exists generic acks, but the structure of the most of the ack-like packets is practically the same for each one.
+In MQTT doesn't exists generic acks, but the structure of most of the ack-like packets is practically the same for each one, formed by a header and a packet ID.

-This are:
+These are:

 - `PUBACK`
 - `PUBREC`